What you need to know about blueberries

 Caring for your blueberry bush

-Blueberries will benefit from an application of sulphate of potash each year in spring to maintain soil pH and the ideal nutrient profile in the soil.
+Blueberries will benefit from an application of sulphate of potash each year in spring.
 Net plants with bird-netting after flowering to prevent birds stealing your entire crop!

 How and when to prune your blueberry bush